Eliastik/simple-voice-changer/README.md

 * Uses [an icon](https://www.flaticon.com/free-icon/microphone_204320) by [Prosymbols](https://www.flaticon.com/authors/prosymbols) from [www.flaticon.com](https://www.flaticon.com/) under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license

 ## Changelog

+* Version 1.4 (21/01/2021) :
+    - Improved audio recorder: it's now possible to choose the input device, and change some settings (automatic gain, echo cancellation, noise cancellation, etc.)
+    - Better support of audio speed change: the audio player speeds up, previously the audio duration was increased which caused problems when the speed was changed again
+    - Settings aren't reseted when changing audio file/recording
+    - It's now possible to record audio with the offline version when the compatibility mode is disabled
+    - The essential audio files are integrated within the JavaScript file of the application, which allows the Vocoder and the reverb function to work with the version in offline mode
+    - A lighter version of the first reverb environment is loaded when the application is launched, which improves performance
+    - Added new environments for the reverb function
+    - Bug fixes and other adjustments
+    - Technical improvements:
+        - Use of Webpack and Babel, use of npm to manage dependencies
+        - Conversion to ES6
+        - Use of the latest versions of dependencies

 * Version 1.3.0.1 (3/9/2020) :
     - Small fix of the limiter: the same gain reduction is applied to all audio channels at the same time, this improves the sound quality.
 The default release time has been increased to 3.